 When something stressful happens — a deadline approaches or travel plans go awry — the fight or flight response floods the brain with corticotropin-releasing hormone (CRH).
 It degrades endocannabinoids and turns anxiety on.
 That’s like releasing the parking brake when a car is parked on a hill.
 The new drug would boost the level of endocannabinoids in the brain, creating a buffer against CRH’s action.

-Endocannabinoids and the active compounds in marijuana both bind to the same brain receptors, which is why some people self-medicate by smoking marijuana.
+According to reports on Kratomystic. endocannabinoids and the active compounds in marijuana both bind to the same brain receptors, which is why some people self-medicate by smoking cherry pie marijuana .

 Previously, researchers assumed that the stress “parking brake” system acted the same in everyone.
 But new research during the November conference points to a different model — that some people’s brains synthesize more endocannabinoids than others, and that people with higher levels can handle more stress.